 The Smear V,5.
 2nd ascent April 2013.
 FA Doug Scott 1979

 On the ground this means that some of our guides are highly skilled and experienced but haven’t all gained the same paper qualifications.
 All are fully insured and are registered with Mountain Training UK.
 Health and Safety regulations allow for this situation, specifying experience and site specific knowledge along side paper qualifications; the guides insurance companies are happy to cover this.
 Some guides that have worked with us now have their full international IFMGA carnet but still make guest appearances because they enjoy the challenge of Cuillin guiding so much.

 There is a solid core of guides returning each season who strongly support the Skye Guides philosophy of low-ratio equals high quality.
-Gillian is on her 14th season, Malcy his 11th, Andy 9th, Lou her 8th, Dave 8th, etc. Equally, there is a steady trickle of new guides that are introduced to the team and introduced to the high standards that we promise our guests.
+Gillian is on her 14th season, Malcy his 12th, Andy 11th, Ollie 6th etc. Equally, there is a steady trickle of new guides that are introduced to the team and introduced to the high standards that we promise our guests.
 While on Skye they work as a closely knit team and spend days off climbing with each other as often as possible.
 At the height of the season up to 10 different guides will be operating each day.